 I know this is a harsh passage and it’s hard for some of us to swallow.
 But there’s no doubt that John’s alluding to it in Revelation 13.
 But in John’s version, the marking is reversed.
-In both places, the mark represents one’s allegiance — in Ezekiel, it’s to Yahweh (cf. Revelation 14.1); in Revelation, it’s to the beast.
+In both places, the mark represents one’s allegiance—in Ezekiel, it’s to Yahweh (cf. Revelation 14.1); in Revelation, it’s to the beast.
 But where does that allegiance lie?
-The allegiance would be with Rome and it’s Emporer.
+The allegiance would be with Rome and its Emperor.
 And that’s exactly what we find in John’s gospel.

 In John 19, Jesus has been flogged and brought before Pilate.
-Pilate and the Jewish leaders have an argument about what to do with Jesus.
-It gets pretty heated.
+Pilate and the Jewish leaders have an argument about what to do with Jesus and it gets pretty heated.

-Then Pilate tried to release him, but the Jewish leaders shouted, “If you release this man, you are no ‘friend of Caesar.’
+Then Pilate tried to release him, but the Jewish leaders shouted, “If you release this man, you’re no ‘friend of Caesar.’
 Anyone who declares himself a king is a rebel against Caesar.”

 When they said this, Pilate brought Jesus out to them again.
-Then Pilate sat down on the judgment seat on the platform that is called the Stone Pavement (in Hebrew, Gabbatha).
+Then Pilate sat down on the judgment seat on the platform that’s called the Stone Pavement (in Hebrew, Gabbatha).
 It was now about noon on the day of preparation for the Passover.
-And Pilate said to the people, “Look, here is your king!”
+And Pilate said to the people, “Look, here’s your king!”